Linear and superlinear spread for continuous-time frog model: Introduction

 Then the spread is superlinear.

 \end{itemize}

 \end{thm}

 We postpone a discussion on the cases not covered by Theorem \ref{thm main} to Remark \ref{snorkel}.
 The asymptotic shape of the discrete time version of the model is given in \cite{shapeFrog, shapeFrogRandom}.
 The stochastic combustion growth process was introduced in \cite{stocCombust}, and it is also known as a model of $X + Y \to 2X$ \cite{CQR09, BR10}.
 In \cite{stocCombust} $\mu $ is the delta measure at $1$; that is, at the beginning there is exactly one particle per site.
 A shape theorem is proven in that paper, and it is shown that the distribution of the number of particles in visited sites converges to the product Poisson measure with parameter 1 (see \cite{stocCombust} for the precise formulation).
-A central limit theorem for the one-dimensional process with a fixed number of sleeping particles per site is given in \cite{CQR09}.
-For a slightly modified one-dimensional model in \cite{CQR07} a shape theorem and a central limit theorem for the front are established.
+For the one-dimensional stochastic combustion growth process further extensions have been obtained.
+A central limit theorem for the front of the process with a fixed number of sleeping particles per site is given in \cite{CQR09}.
+For a slightly modified model in \cite{CQR07} a shape theorem and a central limit theorem for the front are established.
 In \cite{Gia09} a lower bound on the speed of the front in a one-dimensional model with Poisson initial condition is given.

 Extensions with sleeping particles replaced by moving particles of different type are treated in \cite{KS05, KS08, BR16, BT20}.
 In particular, in \cite{KS05} the linear growth is established, while in \cite{KS08} a shape theorem is proven.
 Further discussion of this and related models takes place in \cite{KRS12}.
 In \cite{BR16} a central limit theorem is obtained for the front in the one-dimensional models with mobile particles of two types.
 Linear spread of an infection spread on a zero range process is proven in \cite{BT20}.